-All other units are based on assignments and are marked by your teachers.
+Units 1 and 3 are assessed using a traditional exam, whereas units 2 are based on assignments and are marked by your teachers.

 A university course linked to Travel, Tourism or Business; or jobs that require good research, analytical, customer service or management skills.